nothixy/dash/README.md

 ## Current limitations

 - This library can only handle boolean flags and flags with string values, it could be improved to handle integers for example.
-- You can't set a flag several times (this also applies to +/-)
+- You can't set a non-boolean flag several times